As an Amazon Associate I earn from qualifying purchases. This post may also contain other affiliate links.

 An enclosed patio provides you with the protection you need from the outdoor elements, so the weather no longer dictates when you get to enjoy your porch.
 Moreover, an enclosed patio can easily be customized to suit your needs and become your own little piece of heaven.

 In this article, I’ll provide you with all the information you need to know about enclosed patios.
-I’ll also showcase 27 enclosed patio ideas that you can easily incorporate into your home, today.
+I’ll also showcase some of the enclosed patio ideas that you can easily incorporate into your home, today.

 Go Thicker for More Privacy

 Screen enclosure can be quite expensive, depending on the material you choose to cover your patio.
 A great, more affordable alternative is to simply hang up some curtains.
 Thicker curtains, like the ones displayed here, can add privacy to your enclosed patio.
 Check out homiku.com to see their different array of curtains.

 Go Translucent to See More